Division of Academic Affairs

 Friederike Seeger, Director

 Burch Field Research Seminars: Burch Field Research Seminars offer students and faculty an opportunity to spend a full semester or summer session working on a shared research project in the United States or abroad.
-Topics for recent seminars have included policy making and foreign affairs in Washington, DC, economic and social reconstruction in the Balkans, human rights law in Rwanda, public health in Vietnam, rain forest ecology in the Amazon, archaeology in Peru, and climate change in Iceland.
-Seminars in new locations are added every year.
+Topics for recent seminars have included policy making and foreign affairs in Washington, DC, the role of international organizations in the peace-building process in the Balkans, human rights and international law in Rwanda, public health in Vietnam, rain forest ecology in the Brazilian Amazon, archaeology in Peru, and climate change and renewable energy in Alaska and Iceland.
+A changing roster of Burch Seminars is offered every year.

 Burch Fellows Program: The Burch Fellows Program recognizes undergraduates who possess extraordinary ability, promise, and imagination.
-It provides grants to support self-designed off-campus experiences in the United States and abroad that enable students to pursue a passionate interest in a way and to a degree not otherwise possible.
+It provides up to six fellowships each year to support self-designed off-campus experiences in the United States and abroad that enable students to pursue a passionate interest in a way and to a degree not otherwise possible.

 These programs are open to all academically qualified students.
 Additional information is available in the Going Global section of the Honors Carolina Web site: honorscarolina.unc.edu/big-fish-big-pond/global-learning.